 This organization wrote the book on CPR and first aid, literally.
 While it offers online learning, classroom experience is preferable for first-timers.
 Find a class near you via the website.
 If you only need CPR training, look for the Family & Friends class, which includes adult and pediatric CPR and lasts about 1.5 hours.
 For a more comprehensive class that includes pediatric CPR and first-aid training, select the 7-hour-long Heartsaver Pediatric First Aid CPR.

 Learn infant CPR and car seat safety at the same time at Little Hearts CPR in the city.
 Photo courtesy of the class.

 With classes for first-timers, refresher courses, Spanish-language classes, and private instruction options, Little Hearts is a one-stop shop and offers classes in Manhattan and Brooklyn.
 Taught by owner Amy Gross, who is an American Heart Association certified instructor, standard classes are 2.5-hours long and occur four to six times weekly at the Manhattan location.
 Gross is also a Child Passenger Safety Technician, so all classes include a taxi and car seat safety component.

-Baby Be Safe — Upper West Side, East Village
+Baby Be Safe — Upper West Side and East Village

-Infant CPR and safety classes offered by this childbirth education and doula services provider are taught by an American Heart Association certified instructor and last approximately 2 hours.
+Infant CPR and safety classes offered by this childbirth education and doula services provider are taught by an American Heart Association certified instructor and last approximately two hours.
 In addition to CPR training, classes cover taxi and car seat guidelines and baby safety tips (but not first aid).
-Murray Hill classes are taught at Renew Physical Therapy; Soho classes are at British American Household Staffing.

 Common Sense CPR prepares new parents and caretakers for what to do if your newborn stops breathing.
 Photo courtesy of the class.